walles/headsetharry/README.md

 determine if we should do something differently.
 * Get on top of not getting notifications when phrases end; we don't want to leave things hanging in our queue.
-* Make an icon / all the other graphics needed by Market

 # TODO Misc
 * Report battery status for attached bluetooth devices,